Aman-Singh-07/Aman-Singh-07/README.md

 ### 👨‍💻 About Me

-[cite_start]I am Aman Singh[cite: 63]. [cite_start]I am a B. Tech Computer Science and Engineering undergraduate at Madan Mohan Malaviya University of Technology, Gorakhpur[cite: 65, 66, 69]. [cite_start]I currently maintain a CGPA of 9.87[cite: 77].
+I am Aman Singh.
+I am a B. Tech Computer Science and Engineering undergraduate at Madan Mohan Malaviya University of Technology, Gorakhpur.
+I currently maintain a CGPA of 9.87.

-* [cite_start]🔭 **Current Focus:** My technical areas of interest include Machine Learning, Generative AI, Competitive Programming, Data Structures & Algorithms, and Cybersecurity[cite: 113].
+* 🔭 **Current Focus:** My technical areas of interest include Machine Learning, Generative AI, Competitive Programming, Data Structures & Algorithms, and Cybersecurity.
-* [cite_start]🧩 **Algorithmic Problem Solving:** I have collectively solved 2,700+ problems across various coding platforms[cite: 121]. [cite_start]I have also maintained a consistent 480-day continuous coding streak[cite: 120].
+* 🧩 **Algorithmic Problem Solving:** I have collectively solved 2,700+ problems across various coding platforms.
+I have also maintained a consistent 480-day continuous coding streak.
-* [cite_start]🛡️ **Cybersecurity:** I actively participate in team-based Capture The Flag (CTF) events, recently competing as a national finalist in the 12-hour continuous live HACK IITK 2026 Grand Finale[cite: 122]. [cite_start]I also secured a Global Rank of 56 in PsychCTF 2026 with my team, "5ev3n"[cite: 124].
+* 🛡️ **Cybersecurity:** I actively participate in team-based Capture The Flag (CTF) events, recently competing as a national finalist in the 12-hour continuous live HACK IITK 2026 Grand Finale.
+I also secured a Global Rank of 56 in PsychCTF 2026 with my team, "5ev3n".

 ---